 This Island lies to the west of the Pamban Bridge between the mainland and the island.
 It is a Marine Biosphere, a paradise for the Marine Biologists and nature lovers.
-Marine wealth abounds here attracting many a scholars and researchers to this Island.
-It is about 4 km. from Mandapam.
+Marine wealth are abound here which attract many a scholars and researchers to this Island.
+It is about 4 Km. from Mandapam.
 One should approach fisheries department for permission to visit this island.
 Off Kurusadai Island one could see plenty of coral-reef, fish.
-Dolphins and seacows (Dugong) are also often witnessed.
+Dolphins and sea-cows (Dugong) are also often witnessed.